Variational Monte Carlo with Large Patched Transformers: Discussion

 Based on the obtained results, we introduce large, patched transformers (LPTFs), which consist of a patched TF network whose output is used as the initial hidden unit state of a patched RNN.
 This model enables larger input patch sizes which are broken down into smaller patches in the patched RNN, keeping the network output dimension at reasonable size.

-The LPTF models reach accuracies below the QMC uncertainties for ground states while requiring significantly reduced computational runtimes compared to traditional neural network models.
+The LPTF models reach accuracies below the QMC uncertainties for ground states obtained with a fixed number of samples, while requiring significantly reduced computational runtimes compared to traditional neural network models.
 We are further able to scale the considered system sizes beyond most recent numerical studies, while keeping the accuracies high and computational costs reasonable~\cite{Czischek2022, Kalinowski2022, Samajdar2020, Merali2021}.
+These observations promise the ability to study the scaling behavior of Rydberg atom arrays to large system sizes, allowing an in-depth exploration of the underlying phase diagram.
+While such studies go beyond the scope of this proof-of-principle work, we leave it open for future follow-up works.

 Our results show that the LPTF model performs similarly well in different phases of matter in the Rydberg system and accurately captures phase transitions.
-While we focus on Rydberg atom arrays, the introduced approach can be applied to general quantum many-body systems.
-For more complex or larger qubit systems, modifications of the LPTF setup can be explored in future works, such as larger network models with more transformer cells or higher embedding dimensions which increase the network expressivity~\cite{Zhai2021}.
+While we focus on Rydberg atom arrays, the introduced approach can be applied to general quantum many-body systems, where complex-valued wave functions can be represented by adding a second output to the autoregressive network architecture as in~\cite{Hibat-Allah2020}.
+While we expect the inclusion of complex phases to make the training process harder~\cite{Hibat-Allah2020}, modifications of the LPTF setup can be explored in future works to study more complex or larger qubit systems.
+Such modifications include larger network models with more transformer cells, or higher embedding dimensions which increase the network expressivity~\cite{Zhai2021}.
 Additionally, larger input patch sizes can be achieved by including multiple patched RNN and patched TF components in the LPTF architecture, which successively reduce the sub-patch sizes.
 We further expect that the performance of LPTFs can be enhanced with a data-based initialization, as discussed in~\cite{Czischek2022, Bennewitz2022}.

 Our results and possible future improvements promise high-quality representations of quantum states in various models and phases of matter at affordable computational costs.
-This prospect proposes significant advances in the modeling of quantum many-body systems.
+This prospect proposes significant advances in the modeling of quantum many-body systems, promising insightful follow-up works exploring new physical phenomena.